 Myth: There are already medications that prevent or treat a Coronavirus infection

 Fact: Unfortunately to date there is no specific medicine to prevent or treat the new Coronavirus.
-The WHO is currently working with institutions around the world to accelerate research and development a vaccine and treatment as soon as possible.
+The WHO is currently working with institutions around the world to accelerate research and develop a vaccine and treatment as soon as possible.
 The best way to fight the virus is with our own antibodies and those infected with the virus should receive immediate care to relieve the symptoms.

 Myth: Pneumonia vaccines can protect you against the Coronavirus

-Fact: Vaccines against pneumonia, such as pneumococcal vaccine and Haemophilus influenza type B (Hib) vaccine, do not provide protecting against the Coronavirus.
+Fact: Vaccines against pneumonia, such as pneumococcal vaccine and Haemophilus influenza type B (Hib) vaccine, do not provide protection against the Coronavirus.
 The virus is so new and different that it needs its own vaccine.
 Researchers are trying to develop a vaccine against COVID-19, and the WHO supports their efforts.
 Although these vaccines are not effective against COVID-19, vaccination against respiratory illnesses is highly recommended to protect you and your little one’s health.

 Myth: Hand dryers eliminate the Coronavirus